sdforero/Human-resources-analytics/README.md

 - 60 TN.
 The model predicted that 60 employees would not leave the company, and indeed they did not.
 - 6 FP.
 The model predicted that 6 employees would not leave the company, but in reality, they did.
 - 22 FN.
 The model predicted that 22 employees would leave the company, but in reality, they did not.
 - 6 TP.
-The model correctly predicted that 6 employees would leave the company."
+The model correctly predicted that 6 employees would leave the company.
+- The features SpecialProjectsCount, DeptID, Absences, DaysLateLast30, and MaritalStatusID have a greater impact on predicting the probability of employee resignation.

 ### 5. Are there areas of the company where pay is not equitable?